Going in for the Kill at Lingfield

-Our man has four bets lined up for Saturday's action with two on the all-weather at Lingfield and a couple at Haydock, too, if it beats the big freeze.
+Our man has two bets lined up for Saturday's action on the all-weather at Lingfield Park with all the jumps racing off.

 1pt win Obsidian Knight in 1.37 Lingfield at 7/1 (Paddy Power, Betfair)